CartoDB/documentation/app/content/faqs/categories/carto-for-education.md

 {{%/ bannerNote %}}

+---
 ##### I am an educator and my materials use the previous version of CARTO.
 What can I do?

 First of all, thank you for using CARTO to teach the potential of geospatial analysis.
-We believe the new version of CARTO will crave a new path for GIS for the years to come — Happy to have you onboard!
+We believe the new version of CARTO will carve out a new path for GIS for the years to come — Happy to have you onboard!

 Follow these steps to update your materials to the new version of CARTO.
 For example, if your course consisted of 5 datasets and 10 maps, it shouldn't take longer than a couple hours.